saiteja-madha/discord-js-bot/src/MINILOG.md

 ## New

-- Better onboarding for new guilds.
+- Better settingsing for new guilds.

 ## Developer Notes

-- Added `/dev onboarding` command for triggering the onboarding for one or all guilds.
+- Added `/dev settingsing` command for triggering the settingsing for one or all guilds.

 # Mochi V2.0.3